co-operating-systems/PhD/Logic/ABLP.md

       rdfs:range :Role .
 ```

 Note that this does not give us the precision we want.
-A more typesafe
-model would be that the domain is a tuple type where the first
-element of the tuple is a principal and every other element of the tuple is a role.
+A more type-safe model would be that the domain is a tuple type where the first element of the tuple is a principal and every other element of the tuple is a role.
 Or equivalently a pair of a principal and a list of roles.
-Or we could also specify a type
+Or we could also specify a type `Role` with two required relations:

 ```n3
 @prefix owl: <http://www.w3.org/2002/07/owl#> .